Rotary.org: Frequently Asked Questions

 How do I report my club goals?

-- Use Rotary Club Central to report your club goals, including membership, service, and Foundation giving.
-A link to Rotary Club Central can be found on the My Rotary homepage when you are signed in.
+Use Rotary Club Central to report your club goals, including membership, service, and Foundation giving.
+After signing in to My Rotary, select View Goals in the My Club Snapshot section on the My Rotary homepage.

-- You can find your Workgroups under your Profile page.
+You can find your Rotary Workgroups on your profile page.

 Why can’t I access my reports?

-- If you’re unable to access your reports, it may be because your new role as a club leader has not been updated in our database.
-If you think your account does not have the correct role, please contact email@example.com.
+If you’re unable to access your reports, it may be because your new role as a club leader has not been updated in our database.
+If you think your account doesn't have the correct role, please contact email@example.com.

 How do I change the language on the site?